Financial Economics of Climate and Sustainability 2025

 When and how do I submit my list of FECS participants so that they can gain access to the lectures and materials?

-We will accept schools and faculty coordinators through November 15, 2024.
-In December, 2024 we will provide information about how to submit to us the list of FECS participants at your school.
+We accepted applications by schools and financial regulators through December 15, 2024.
+In December, 2024 we provided coordinators with information about how to submit to us the list of FECS participants at your school.
 Participants should all have the necessary background to benefit from the course, i.e., doctoral training in finance, economics, or accounting.
 You will submit the participants’ names and email addresses, which we use to give them access to the course Zoom, Slack, and Drop Box.
 This information must be submitted to FECS no later than January 15, 2025.
+If you are a coordinator and have not received the instructions for submitting participant information, please contact FECS@hbs.edu.

 How can I learn more?